Jackiii1989/Collections-of-Projects/Cpp-Projects/README.md

 ## gUnitTest/Unit_test-StringOpsClass

 Unit test for the classs StringOps with google framework.
 The test checks two functions AnalyseString() and CrackUncPath() from the StringOps class.
-The test id shuffled and executed randomly four times.
+The test is shuffled and executed randomly four times.

+* The method AnalysisString(): processes the given string and returns the number of strings characters, numbers and other special characters(²³{[]}|µ@€~) back.

+* The method CrackUncPath(): breaks down a UNC path into its components.
+Example: The path\\Roadrunner\shared\Datasheets\Specs\2017\uart.pdf --> provides "Roadrunner" as hostname, "shared" as sharefolder, "Datasheets", "Specs", "2017" as elements for Path, "uart" as file name and "pdf" as extension.